aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

   **Using Docker**

   Run this step from inside the `aptoslabs/tools` Docker container.
-Open a new terminal and `cd` into the directory where you started the Docker container for your FullNode.
+Open a new terminal and `cd` into the directory where you started the Docker container for your Fullnode.
 Making sure to provide the full path to where you want the private key TXT file to be stored, run the command as below:

   ```bash
   aptos key generate \